ArduPilot/ardupilot_wiki/plane/source/docs/differential-spoilers.rst

 You can adjust the direction of each servo using the SERVOn_REVERSED parameters, and swap channels to get the right movement direction for elevons and rudder.
-The wighting of flap to the movement of the outer and inner control surfaces can be set using :ref:`DSPOILER_CROW_W1 <DSPOILER_CROW_W1>` and :ref:`DSPOILER_CROW_W2 <DSPOILER_CROW_W2>` respectively.
+Flap operation is also possible.
+The weighting of flap input to the movement of the outer and inner control surfaces can be set using :ref:`DSPOILER_CROW_W1 <DSPOILER_CROW_W1>` and :ref:`DSPOILER_CROW_W2 <DSPOILER_CROW_W2>` respectively.

 Differential Spoiler options